carrieprice78/website/content/home/demo.md

 Although I am rarely able to take on freelance work, you are welcome to contact me using the form at the bottom of this page.

-See links below for addional information and resources:
+See links below for additional information and resources:

 * [Instagram](https://www.instagram.com/library_carrie/)